Abhimanyu-jaiswal/Demo-git/README.md

 # Demo-git
-This repo is created for learning the Git
+This repo is created for learning the Git version control.